lidat/knowledge-center/README.md

 * The permalink front-matter variable **must** match the slugified version of the document's title.
 So, if my title is "Welcome to Messaging", my permalink **must** be "welcome-to-messaging.html".

 * We have three special notification boxes you can use: "Note", "Warning", and "Best Practice".
-To use them, simply wrap the relevant text in an HTML div with the appropriate class (class="note", for example).
+To use them, simply wrap the relevant text in an HTML div with the appropriate class (`<div class="note">your note here</div>`, for example).
 If this doesn't mean anything to you, don't worry!
 Just ask your friendly Product Marketer.
 If it does though, please feel free to use these notification boxes; they're cool!

 # Licensing